-Grades are available on WebAdvisor at the close of each semester.
 Grades are provided to other schools, parents, guardians, or others only with the written and signed authorization of the student.
 This authorization must be given to the Office of Records and Registration.

 Graduation Requirements

 Upon recommendation of the faculty and the approval of the Director of Records and Registration, degrees, diplomas, and/or certificates will be awarded to students successfully completing the requirements of the program in which they are enrolled.